jveilleux/FarmFreshWeb/view-orders.md

 **Start Date and End Date:** You can filter to display all orders that were placed within a given window of time.

 **Producer:** You can filter for a given producer.
-This can narrow down the display, if you’re only interested in one product, supplied by one proudcer.
+This can narrow down the display, if you’re only interested in one product, supplied by one producer.

 **Hub: **You can filter according to the hub at which the order was placed.